-The secular and religious leader of the Mormons, Brigham Young, had established Salt Lake City as the center of a new Utah sanctuary for the Latter-day Saints in 1847.
-In subsequent years, Young worked diligently to encourage and aid Mormons who made the difficult overland trek to the Great Salt Lake.
+The secular and religious leader of the religious sect, Brigham Young, had established Salt Lake City as the center of a new Utah sanctuary for the Latter-day Saints in 1847.
+In subsequent years, Young worked diligently to encourage and aid members who made the difficult overland trek to the Great Salt Lake.
 In 1856, however, a series of poor harvests left the church with only a meager fund to help immigrants buy wagons and oxen.
 Young suggested a cheaper mode of travel: “Let them come on foot with handcarts or wheelbarrows; let them gird up their loins and walk through and nothing shall hinder or stay them.”

 The handcart immigrants soon ran into serious problems.
-The Mormon craftsmen who had constructed the handcarts back in Iowa City had chosen to use wooden axles instead of iron in order to save time and money.
+The craftsmen who had constructed the handcarts back in Iowa City had chosen to use wooden axles instead of iron in order to save time and money.
 Sand and dirt quickly wore down the wood, and water and heat made the axles splinter and crack.
 As the level terrain of the prairies gave way to the more rugged country of the Plains, the sheer physical challenge of hauling a 500-pound cart began to take its toll.
 One British immigrant who was a skilled carpenter wrote of having to make three coffins in as many days.

 Some of the pilgrims gave up.
 Two girls in one handcart group left to marry a pair of miners they met along the way.
 The majority, however, struggled on and eventually reached the Salt Lake Valley.
-Over the course of the next four years, some 3,000 Mormon converts made the overland journey by pushing and pulling heavy-laden handcarts.
+Over the course of the next four years, some 3,000 converts made the overland journey by pushing and pulling heavy-laden handcarts.
 Better planning and the use of iron axles made the subsequent immigrations slightly easier than the first, and some actually made the journey more quickly than if they had used ox-drawn wagons.
 Still, once the church finances had recovered, Young’s followers returned to using conventional wagons.
 The handcart treks remained nothing less than heroic.
-One Mormon girl later estimated that she and her family had each taken over a million steps to reach their goal, pushing and pulling a creaking wooden handcart the entire way.
+One girl later estimated that she and her family had each taken over a million steps to reach their goal, pushing and pulling a creaking wooden handcart the entire way.